 - Change the white balance to shade.
 That will help bring out the golden tones and deepen the colors of the sunset.

 - To get the starburst effect, stop down to a smaller aperture (i.e. f/22) as the sun nears the horizon.

-- Don’t use a polarizer or UV filter for sunsets.
+- Don’t use a polarizer or UV filter for sunset photography.
 The extra glass will cut the contrast and richness of the colors.

 - Shoot in RAW.
 That way, when you get to the post-processing phase in your raw converter, all the information of the photo will be available.

 - Set your ISO to your camera’s native ISO.
 If you don’t know what that is, 100 is a good default.

 photo credit Teryani Riggs